-The amendments are not expected to have a material impact on the Company.
+The amendments are not expected to have a material impact on the Company's financial statements.

-Disclosure of Accounting Policies - Amendments to IAS 1 and IFRS Practice Statement 2
+Disclosure initiative: Accounting policies (Amendments to IAS 1 and IFRS Practice Statement 2)

-In February 2021, the IASB issued amendments to IAS 1 and IFRS Practice Statement 2 Making Materiality Judgements, in which it provides guidance and examples to help entities apply materiality judgements to accounting policy disclosures.
+In February 2021, the IASB issued amendments to IAS 1 and IFRS Practice Statement 2 Making Materiality accounting policy disclosures.
 The amendments aim to help entities provide accounting policy disclosures that are more useful by replacing the requirement for entities to disclose their 'significant' accounting policies with a requirement to disclose their 'material' accounting policies and adding guidance on how entities apply the concept of materiality in making decisions about accounting policy disclosures.